-OVERNIGHT: Punakha hotel MEALS: Breakfast, Lunch, Dinner EXTRAS: None
+OVERNIGHT: Punakha 4-star hotel MEALS: Breakfast, Dinner, Lunch

+EXTRAS: None

-Day 5: Valley walk, Punakha Dzong, drive to Gangtey
+Day 5: Valley walk, Punakha Dzong

-Breakfast will be followed by a scenic drive through the valley to the north of Punakha for a morning stroll to Khamsum Yuelley Namgyel Chorten.
-You can't miss this chorten with its striking location on a ridge above the Punakha Valley.
-This notable shrine was inspired by the Buddhist treasure teachings of Thragthung Dudjom Lingpa.

-It is a sacred religious haven that helps to ward off negative forces and promotes peace and stability.
+Breakfast will be followed by a scenic walk in the north of the valley to Khamsum Yuelley Namgyel Chorten.
+This notable shrine was inspired by the Buddhist treasure teachings of Thragthung Dudjom Lingpa and is sacred religious haven that helps to ward off negative forces and promotes peace and stability.
 The structure also embodies the positive forces that transcend all the negative influences in the world.
 According to Lamas, this chorten is a quintessence of Buddhism and brings about health and happiness for the people.
 After exploring the temple, you can meander through the fields of chili, bean and wheat crops and reach the riverbank.
 Those who want to continue walking can do so along the river to Punakha.
 If you want to rest your feet, you can be picked up and driven.
-In Punakha, you will be shown the wonderful Punakha Dzong that is in the middle of the rivers of Phochu and Mochu.
+In Punakha, you will be shown the wonderful Punakha Dzong that sets at the confluence of the rivers of Phochu and Mochu.
 These waterways represent the co-existence of masculinity and femininity and their currents are different colours.
-You will notice how the rivers merge at this spot.
-Lunch will be followed by a drive to Gangtey.
+In the afternoon we'll drive back over the Dochu La Pass to Paro

-OVERNIGHT: Gangtey hotel MEALS: Breakfast, Lunch, Dinner EXTRAS: None
+OVERNIGHT: Paro 4-star hotel MEALS: Breakfast, Lunch, Dinner

+EXTRAS: None